joramot/capstone_one_global_summit/README.md

 This project is [MIT] (./LICENSE) licensed.
 <br>
-This projectt is Behance (https://creativecommons.org/licenses/by-nc/4.0/legalcode) Licensed.
+This projectt is [Creative Commons] (https://creativecommons.org/licenses/by-nc/4.0/legalcode) Licensed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>